 7. Basil plants want moist but not wet soil

-Water your basil plants thoroughly, or deep, when you do water.
+Water your basil plants thoroughly when you do water.
 Stay away from watering habits where you water a little here and there.

-Bottom watering is the most effective technique to ensure that your plants actually absorb what they need without risking constant wet soil and root rot.
-Simply place the pot or container in a water bath and then remove and drain excess water when the surface of the soil turns dark.
+Bottom watering is the most effective technique to ensure that your plants absorb what they need without risking constant wet soil and root rot.
+Place the pot or container in a water bath and then remove and drain excess water when the soil’s surface turns dark.

 But remember that no plant likes to sit in wet soil.
-You are looking for moist but not wet.
-Roots sat in wet soil will develop problems with fungus and root rot with leaves that turn yellow or worse to follow.
+You are looking for moist but not soggy soil.
+Roots in soaking wet soil are prone to problems with fungus and root rot, with leaves that turn yellow or worse to follow.

 Read more about the advantages of bottom watering here in the article Bottom watering plants – why, when & how